The Inheritance Clause

 I looked up, ready to give my best independent-business-owner smile, and stopped mid-breath.

-He took one step inside, the bell jingled again, and he glanced around at the shelves of romance novels like he’d accidentally wandered into an adult store.
+He took one step inside, the bell jingled again, and he glanced around at the shelves of romance novels as if he had accidentally wandered into an adult store.

 His ears turned faintly pink.